littletoyrobots/EUCMonitoringRedux/Installation.md

 ### Share

 Have a great script or dashboard suggestion you'd like to see implemented?
-EUCMonitoring is proud to be part of [World of EUC on Slack](https://communityinviter.com/apps/worldofeuc/world-of-euc-project) in the #-eucmonitoring channel
+Check out [Contributing](https://github.com/littletoyrobots/EUCMonitoringRedux/blob/master/.github/CONTRIBUTING.md) or stop by the #-eucmonitoring channel on [World of EUC on Slack](https://communityinviter.com/apps/worldofeuc/world-of-euc-project) and share it with us!